Should You Invest in Alibaba Group Holding Limited (BABA) Now?

-Alibaba Group Holding Limited (NYSE: BABA) has a higher price-to-earnings ratio of 23.71x compared to its average ratio, and the 36-month beta value for BABA is at 0.68.
-Analysts have varying views on the stock, with 48 analysts rating it as a “buy,” 6 rating it as “overweight,” 5 as “hold,” and 1 as “sell.”
+Alibaba Group Holding Limited (NYSE: BABA) has a higher price-to-earnings ratio of 22.18x compared to its average ratio,, and the 36-month beta value for BABA is at 0.66.
+Analysts have varying views on the stock, with 47 analysts rating it as a “buy,” 5 rating it as “overweight,” 6 as “hold,” and 1 as “sell.”

 Click Here to Download the FREE Report.